juniorSacarias/juniorSacarias/README.md

 ### 👨‍💻: About me :

-* :telescope: I am currently working for ahaStudio creating and developing web and mobile solutions :muscle:
+* :telescope: I am currently working for ahaStudio creating and developing web and mobile solutions 👍

 * :seedling: I am studying :blue_book: and practice :computer: c# .net ecosystem, and flutter 📲